mihneabuz/assignments/README.md

 Also learned about exploitations.

-Algorihtm Analysis | Python
+Algorithm Analysis | Python

 The theoretical part.
 Learned about touring machines, decidability, complexities.
-Gave me new insight on how to aproach problems in a more methodical way.
+Gave me new insight on how to approach problems in a more methodical way.
-Where before I had a tendancy to throw things at the computer until it worked, I found now that sometimes a piece of paper and some deep thought can vastly accelerate the process.
+Where before I had a tendency to throw things at the computer until it worked, I found now that sometimes a piece of paper and some deep thought can vastly accelerate the process.
 Also I like to think that my code is generally faster now.